Behavioral Intervention Team

 Core members of the team include a representative from:

 - University Police

-Other departments including but are not limited to: Academic Affairs, Human Resources, Diversity, and Inclusion, International Programs, Athletics, Diversity Initiatives and Resource Centers, Student Health Center, WoMen’s and Adult Re-Entry Center, Veteran Support Services, and Extended Education to name a few.
+Other departments including but are not limited to: Academic Affairs, Human Resources, Diversity, and Inclusion, International Programs, Housing and Residential Engagement, Title IX, and Legal Counsel to name a few.
 Staff from these departments may be invited to attend a BIT meeting for consultation and assessment to address or resolve certain referrals.

 1. Ad-hoc Consultation and Assessment

-The BIT meets monthly and on an ad-hoc basis as needed to consult on, assess, and triage referrals for students who display troubling or worrisome behaviors.
+The BIT meets weekly to consult on, assess, and triage referrals for students who display troubling or worrisome behaviors.
 This function includes the following:

 - Gather and analyze information

 - Determine and implement plans for individuals of concern, including both immediate and ongoing strategies